 So yeah!
 DTF involve a third party and some production time, but once you have your prints, heat transfer is a breeze.

-I used digital files from Creative Fabrica, and I sent them to print in DTF through a seller on Etsy.
+I used digital files from Creative Fabrica, and I had them printed as DTF transfers through a seller on Etsy.

 Note: I made several T-shirts two years ago, and even after heavy washing and tumble drying, some of the artwork is still going strong.